 Think about it this way: If you have three dental assistants who each save 15 minutes per day on an average working schedule, that gives your practice an extra 500 hours of time each year.

-Spend two weeks timing (down to the minute) how long each procedure takes.
+Spend two weeks timing (down to the minute) how long each procedure and task takes.
 At the end of the two weeks, you’ll have an average for each procedure to give your scheduling manager.

 Staring at an empty chair for two hours is the ultimate scheduling nightmare.